jofas/blog/content/002-first-time-running/index.md

 I yielded and we went running together.
 If there is a morale to this tale then it is probably that you shouldn't be spineless and give in to your friends so easily.
-Okay spinelessness was not the only reason I took him up on his offer.
+While spinelessness certainly plays a prominent role in my every-day decision making, it was not the only reason I took him up on his offer.
 I've been contemplating going running again for quite some time, because with just weightlifting I've been unable to address two of my most glaring weaknesses, namely an underdeveloped cardiovascular system and weak-ass flatfeet.